lackofcheese/comp3702-a1-tools/README.txt

 (2) Running the Tester
 The recommended way to run the tests is by doing so using Eclipse.
-Simply add the contents of comp3702-a1-tools.zip to the "src" folder of a new project and you should be able to run the tests.
+Simply add the contents of comp3702-a1-tools.zip to the "src" folder, and then make sure to add JUnit 4 to the project's build path (right click on the project, go to Build Path->Add Libraries, and then choose JUnit 4).

 To select which files to run the tests on, edit the values of the variables problemPath and solutionPath inside the Tester class.